ryantd42/NY-Legislative-Git/2023/S6715B-2023/bill.md

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-The highway law is amended by adding a new section 344-o to read as follows:
+The highway law is amended by adding a new section 344-p to read as follows:
-  §  344-O.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "LIEUTENANT COMMANDER PHILLIP WAYNE JOHNSON MEMORIAL BRIDGE".
-ALL  THAT PORTION  OF  THE  STATE HIGHWAY SYSTEM CONSTITUTING NEW YORK STATE ROUTE 112 BRIDGE OVER NEW YORK STATE ROUTE 27 IN THE TOWN OF BROOKHAVEN, COUN- TY OF SUFFOLK, SHALL BE KNOWN AS THE "LIEUTENANT COMMANDER PHILLIP WAYNE JOHNSON MEMORIAL BRIDGE".
+  §  344-P.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "LIEUTENANT COMMANDER PHILLIP WAYNE JOHNSON MEMORIAL BRIDGE".
+ALL  THAT PORTION  OF  THE  STATE HIGHWAY SYSTEM CONSTITUTING NEW YORK STATE ROUTE 109 BRIDGE OVER THE SOUTHERN STATE PARKWAY IN THE TOWN OF BABYLON, COUN- TY OF SUFFOLK, SHALL BE KNOWN AS THE "LIEUTENANT COMMANDER PHILLIP WAYNE JOHNSON MEMORIAL BRIDGE".
   § 2.
 The commissioner of transportation shall provide for the  instal-